juliahazer/top-songs-app/README.md

 # Top Songs

-### A single page application that displays top songs based on iTunes charts and allows users to watch & control YouTube videos of these songs.
+### A single page application that displays top songs based on iTunes chart categories and allows users to watch & control YouTube videos of these songs.

 #### Features Include:
 * User can select different music categories for top songs.